 - Healthy education.

 So it is no surprise to find that the world’s top performers prioritize activities that promote physical and mental health in their daily routines.
+If you feel that you could benefit from additional support for your mental health, reach out to BetterHelp today.

 The Morning Routines of Arnold Schwarzenegger, Tony Robbins, and Other Highly Successful People: Obviously, successful people don’t all follow the exact same routine, but it is amazing how you can easily identify consistent themes and habits and develop them accordingly to see your life turning around.
 Most wake up early—6 a.m. or earlier.
 They hydrate by drinking a lot of water.
 They eat a healthy breakfast, although each has a different definition of healthy.
 They exercise.
 Many meditate, journal, or read.
 Kevin Kruse, 15 Secrets Successful People Know About Time Management.